Skip to main content

 Kids with special needs at a summer camp

 Everyone deserves a camp that fits their needs.
-Whether special needs are physical or developmental, or a child is dealing with issues such as cancer, grief or chronic illness, these specialized programs let kids relax and have a great summer camp experience among peers who understand what they are going through.
-Read on to find out about the variety of camps catering to special needs kids and adults.
+Whether a child has a physical or developmental disability, or is dealing with challenges such as cancer, grief or chronic illness, these specialized programs let kids relax and have a great summer camp experience among peers who understand what they are going through.
+Read on to find out about the variety of camps catering to kids and adults with disabilities.
 Many camps accept respite funds.

 Lions Camp Horizon (Blaine)

 Because everyone needs to get away sometimes, Lions Camp has no upper age limit.
-Adults and kids who are differently abled can enjoy new activities and healthy food with staff-to-camper ratios ranging from 1-to-1 to 1-to-5, and two registered nurses are present at each camp.
+Adults and kids with disabilities can enjoy new activities and healthy food with staff-to-camper ratios ranging from 1-to-1 to 4-to-1, and nursing staff is present at each camp.
 Campers can choose between Base Camp and Adventure Camp.
 Financial assistance is available.

 Cost: $900–$1,300